Seattle's Child

 What parents need to know right now

-• Cases reported: International traveler case reported by Public Health — Seattle & King County
+• Cases reported: An infant who spend signifiant time on public transportation reported by Public Health — Seattle & King County

-• Who should take action: Unvaccinated people, infants, pregnant people, and those with weakened immune systems
+• Who should take action: Unvaccinated people, infants, pregnant people, people with weakened immune systems, and anyone unsure of their vaccination status

 This section is updated as new information is confirmed by county or state health officials.